Nakako

 The Nakako are an Aboriginal Australian people of Western and Southern Australia.

 Country

 Norman Tindale estimated the Nakako territorial domains to stretch 19,000 mi2, south and southwest of the Papulankutja (Blackstone Ranges).
-Tindale's estimates, particularly for the peoples of the Western desert, are not considered to be accurate.
 Tindale also states that the Nanako were present at Bell Rock Range.

-History of contact
+History

+The Nakako were one of the last groups of people to come within the purview of white explorers.

+Suspicions that a group may have trespassed on the Pitjantjatjara's western boundaries in the Kalaiapiti region, deduced partly from unaccountable smoke on the horizon in 1957, led to a government patrol journey (the area had not been traversed since the 1892 Elder Expedition) Apparently there were signs showing visits into the area several weeks' old.
+Later in 1965, the trespassing group were identified as the Nakako, "remnants of a small tribe".

+1963 data of a Bellrock Range horde gives its age structure and population: